Below you will find guidance and resources to support your return to campus.

 - Use Crimson Clear to notify HUHS of your symptoms.

-(i) If a Covid-19 test is negative and HUHS has cleared you to return to campus, then the FAS's usual practices apply when an instructor feels unwell, including teaching in person if the illness is not severe, finding a substitute instructor, or rescheduling class.
+(i) If a COVID-19 test is negative and HUHS has cleared you to return to campus, then the FAS's usual practices apply when an instructor feels unwell, including teaching in person if the illness is not severe, finding a substitute instructor, or rescheduling class.

 For individuals who test positive for COVID-19, HUHS will:

-- Check in with you regularly until your isolation is over
+- Check in with you during isolation

 What do I do if my kids get sick?